enyojs/ui-tests/README.md

 The `helpers` module adds some promise chain methods specifically for testing Enyo.
 Currently, these methods include:

-* `getClasses` - Element method that returns the classes as an array
+* `getClasses` - Element method that returns the classes as an array.
-* `textAsInt` - Element method that runs parseInt on the current element's text
+* `textAsInt` - Element method that runs parseInt on the current element's text.
-* `getChild` - Element method that returns the the child of the element at a specific index.
-For example `getchild(0)` returns the 1st element/0th index
+* `getTopElementText` - Element method that finds the top most element from the elements center coordinates.
-* `getChildren` - Element method that returns all the children of that element.
+* `getParentElement` - Element method that finds the parent element ID for the current element.
 * `enyoPropertyGet` - Browser method that finds an enyo instance by id and returns the value of a property.
 * `enyoPropertySet` - Browser method that finds an enyo instance by id and sets the value of a property.

 There is also a general method to scroll elements into view:

-* `scrollIntoView` - Element method that calls scrollIntoView on the supplied element
+* `scrollIntoView` - Element method that calls scrollIntoView on the supplied element.
 * `mousewheel` - Element method that simulates a mouse scroll.
-Use a positive number to scroll down and a negative number to scroll up
+Use a positive number to scroll down and a negative number to scroll up.

 Additionally, the `helpers` library includes a `keys` property that contains keycodes from `wd.SPECIAL_KEYS` as well as some Spotlight specific keys (`SpotlightDown`, `SpotlightSelect`, etc.).